-- Legal document from the court or government authority granting full adoption of the child by the petitioning asylee or refugee before the child's 16th birthday. - An "adoption" can be the basis for immigrant benefits only if it: - Terminates the legal parent-child relationship between the child and any prior parent(s) and creates a permanent, legal parent-child relationship between the child and the adoptive parent.
+- Legal document from the court or government authority granting full adoption of the child by the petitioning asylee or refugee before the child's 16th birthday. - An "adoption" can be the basis for immigrant benefits only if it: - Terminates the legal parent-child relationship between the child and any prior parent(s) and creates a permanent, legal parent-child relationship between the child and the adoptive parent. - Documentary evidence that the adoptive parent(s) had legal custody of, and resided with, the adopted child for two years prior to the PA's refugee admission or asylum grant.
+98 Evidence may include: - School records of child citing adopting parent's name; - Medical records of child citing adopting parent's name; - Financial records of child citing adopting parent's name;

-97 See USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions.
+See USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions.
 See also Appendix vi.
 Tips and Resources for Researching Foreign Marriages, Birth Registration, and Family Laws below for discussion of how to approach country conditions research.